-The Faroe Islands is a hiker’s dream paradise given all of its majestic natural beauty that comprises of steep cliffs, grand mountains, and unspoilt terrains.
-(Villingardalsfjall)
+The Faroe Islands is a hiker’s dream paradise given all of its majestic natural beauty that comprises steep cliffs, grand mountains, and unspoiled terrains.
+(Villingardalsfjall Hike)

 Then again… it doesn’t even matter if you’re not into hikes because these islands have enough Instagram-worthy views to fill up your vacation desires and dreams (if not urge you to try at least a mild to moderate trail as a beginner).
 For one thing, I’m not a seasoned hiker myself, nor am I a ‘fit’ person; but with the glorious sceneries of the Faroes, I just knew that I had to try at least one hike — after all, most of the best places in these islands can be reached by taking on a hike.

 And so, I ended up hiking the mountain of Villingardalsfjall, the 3rd largest in the entire Faroese archipelago, and well… it turned out to be one of the most difficult hikes that I have ever done!

 Newsflash: I’m terribly afraid of heights and the Villingardalsfjall hike is not only high but ridiculously steep.
 And yet, I still went (I have this half-bad-half-good habit of facing my fears); therefore, what followed afterward were moments in the trail where my knees were shaking or where I felt like one step would instantly make me fall off.

 Truth be told, I almost gave up too!
 However, I am SO glad that I pushed on (and that my companion helped inspire me to push on) because this Villingardalsfjall hike also turned out to be one of the most spectacular experiences that I have ever had!

 Just look at the photos above and below… with superb views like these, I think you’d want to try out this hike as well!

 Table of Contents